NIRCam WFSS Recommended Strategies

 Below we give additional WFSS-specific recommended strategies.

 The choice of cross filter affects the effective field of view.
 Any filter that is not close to 4μm will result in a reduction of the effective field of view (FOV).
-Also, objects that are slightly out of the FOV of the detector itself but are within the FOV of the pick off mirror will produce a spectrum.
-The following shows an example for F250M crossed with the GrismR (spectra dispersed along the row direction) and GrismC (spectra dispersed along the column direction).
+Also, objects that are slightly out of the FOV of the detector but are within the larger FOV of the pick off mirror will produce a spectrum.
+The following shows an example for F250M filter combined with the GrismR (spectra dispersed along the row direction) and GrismC (spectra dispersed along the column direction).
 The NIRCam WFSS Field of View page shows all the possible cases.

 When using GrismC, the coronagraph substrate will affect the observations in two ways: 1) objects occulted by the neutral density filter or coronagraph features will not produce a spectrum.
 2) Other objects within the coronagraph will be affected by the reduced transparency of the coronagraph substrate.
 This will make modeling and extracting these spectra more complicated.
 Note however that the redder filters (F444W, F460M and F480M) are not affected by the coronagraph when used with the GrismC.
 This can be see in the NIRCam WFSS Field of View page.